 - 4. Click the icon for the desired monitor (the Monitor-2 icon is for the external monitor).

 - 5. Click Advanced Settings.

 - 6. Click the Monitor tab.

 - 7. Select the correct screen refresh rate.

-Problem: Wrong characters are displayed on the screen.
+- Problem: Wrong characters are displayed on the screen.

-Solution: Did you follow the correct procedure when installing the operating system or application program?
+Solution: Did you follow the correct procedure when installing the operating system or program?
 If you did, have the external monitor serviced.

-Problem: The Extend desktop function does not work.
+• Problem: The Extend desktop function does not work.

-Solution: Enable the Extend desktop function by doing the following:
+Solution: Enable the Extend desktop function.
+See "Using the Extend desktop function" on page 40.